smartbugs/smartbugs/tests/README.md

 - `samples/curated`: a collection of 69 contracts used in the paper "Empirical Review of Automated Analysis Tools on 47,587 Ethereum Smart Contracts".
   As a reference, the results of Smartbugs from this paper run on `curated` can be found in `runs/icse2020`.

-- `samples/1` contains a single contract, `FindThisHash.sol`.
+- `samples/1` contains a single contract.
 This dataset is intended for quickly checking whether the test framework and Smartbugs work.

 - `samples/10` contains ten contracts randomly selected from `samples/curated`.